Skip to content

 Hot wallet vs cold wallet

 In contrast, a cold wallet is not connected to the internet.
 Instead, cold wallets refer to storing private keys on a physical medium.
 This is done to prevent the threat of online hacking.
-Cold wallets are considered a safer alternative to storing cryptocurrency than hot wallets and are quite suitable for long-term ‘HODLers’ of cryptocurrency assets.
+Cold wallets are considered a safer alternative to storing cryptocurrency than hot wallets and are quite suitable for long-term ‘HODLers’ of digital assets.

 Key Takeaway